Did you know that China, Japan, and the United States are responsible for over 50 percent of the paper being used globally?

 1. Do NOT Use a Standard Ball-Point Pen

 Photographic evidence or documentation can have enough trouble staying intact during its lifetime in archival materials—especially if the photos are old.
 Honestly, photographs usually aren’t that sturdy.
 So it’s best not to add to its instability by writing on it with a standard ball-point pen.

-While it’s perfectly appropriate to label photos with important relevant information, you should never do so with a ball-point pen.
-This is because the kinds of ink used in ball-point pens tends to smear on photographic surfaces, defeating the purpose of writing with them in the first place.
-Additionally, the non-archival oils and solvents used in the cheap ink can cause the ink to bleed through the photo paper to the front.
+While it’s perfectly appropriate to label photos with relevant information, never do so with a ball-point pen.
+This is because the ink used in ball-point pens tends to smear on photographic surfaces, defeating the purpose of writing with them in the first place.
+Additionally, the non-archival oils and solvents used in cheap ink can cause the ink to bleed through the photo paper to the front.

-Obviously, it’s also unwise to use most kinds of markers, as they can smear, as well.
+Obviously, it’s also unwise to use most kinds of markers when writing on photographs, as they can smear as well.